My name is Shelby Marie Skumanich.

 Photography is a practice of attention.

-It is where I look outward, tracing the ways personal and collective histories are held in the landscape—how place shapes us, and how we, in turn, leave our mark.
+I look outward, tracing the ways personal and collective histories are held in the landscape; how place shapes us, and how we, in turn, leave our mark.

 Quilting is a practice of transformation.

-Working with fragments—found, inherited, or worn—I stitch together narratives that do not arrive whole.
+Working with fragments, I stitch together abstract narratives of my interior life.
 Each piece becomes a record of change, a way of holding what has been lived through and reassembling it into something new.

 I return to language as a tool for listening.
-It is an attempt to name what resists easy definition, to sit inside contradiction, to let meaning emerge rather than resolve.
+I name what resists easy definition, sit inside contradiction, and let meaning emerge through detail.

 Everything and everyone becomes.